-The project duration is between 12 and 24 months as specified in your application form and Grant Agreement.
-All project activities must be completed by the project end date as specified in article 1.2.2 of the Grant Agreement.
-If the Grant Agreement has not been signed by both parties (the National Agency and your organisation) prior to activity taking place, your organisation will be fully responsible for any risks that may arise from such activity (as with any activity that takes place outside the terms of the agreement).
+The project duration is between 6 and 36 months as specified in your organisations application form and grant agreement.
+All project activities must be completed by the project end date as specified in article 1.2.2 of the grant agreement.
+If the grant agreement has not been signed by both parties (the NA and the organisation) prior to activity taking place, the organisation will be fully responsible for any risks that may arise from such activity (as with any activity that takes place outside the terms of the agreement).